uber-go/nilaway/README.md

 ```

 (5) See [nogo documentation][nogo-configure-analyzers] on how to pass a configuration JSON to the nogo driver, and see
-our [wiki page][nogo-configure-nilaway] on how to pass configurations to NilAway.
+our [docs][nogo-configure-nilaway] on how to pass configurations to NilAway.

 ## Code Examples